Algarve-Tourist.com

 For this, we have designed two very different weeklong itineraries; the first encompasses the highlights of the region, while the second is activity and excitement focused.

-Related articles: Albufeira introduction - Activities and sights
+Related articles: Albufeira introduction - Sights and activities

 One-week itinerary, discovering the best of the Algarve region: